 - 'Flappers' or 'metallic rattles' can be used sparingly when needed to encourage movement of animals.
 Beating of animals is not accepted.

-- The use of yellow electric prodders should be a last resort.
+- The use of electric prodders should be a last resort.

-- Dogs must be effectively prevented from biting (ie. muzzled), be supervised at all times and be secured when not working.
+- Dogs must be effectively prevented from biting (for example, muzzled), be supervised at all times and secured when not working.

 - Dogs must not be used to move pigs or calves.

-Good stockpersons are flexible in their approach to livestock management and handling and adapt to the needs of different animals and circumstances.
+Good stockpersons are flexible in their approach to livestock management and handling.
+They adapt to the needs of different animals and circumstances.

-Saleyard superintendent - the person in charge of any livestock saleyard:
+The Saleyard superintendent is the person in charge of any livestock saleyard.
+The Saleyard superintendent:

-- The feeding, watering and regular inspection of all animals when not in care of owner or owner's appointed agent.
+- is responsible for the feeding, watering and regular inspection of all animals when not in care of owner or owner's appointed agent

-- Prompt veterinary attention or euthanasia for diseased, sick or injured animals and the removal of carcasses from saleyards.
+- is responsible for prompt veterinary attention or euthanasia for diseased, sick or injured animals and the removal of carcasses from saleyards

-- Workers have a high standard of stock handling and receive appropriate training.
+- has workers with a high standard of stock handling and who receive appropriate training

-- Careful planning of the journey to prevent any adverse effects on animals.
+- Carefully plan the journey to prevent any adverse effects on animals.

 - Allow adequate time for stock to be loaded in a calm, patient and considerate manner.

-- Transport vehicle should be clean, appropriate for livestock being transported and in good repair to minimise injury.
+- The transport vehicle should be clean, appropriate for livestock being transported and in good repair to minimise injury.

 - Animals should be sorted prior to loading — appropriate classes of livestock penned together.

-- Animals are not lifted by the head, horns, legs or wool during loading or unloading.
+- Animals should not be lifted by the head, horns, legs or wool during loading or unloading.

-- An initial inspection is carried out not later than 30 minutes after commencement of journey and every two hours thereafter.
+- Carry out an initial inspection no later than 30 minutes after start of journey and every two hours thereafter.

-- Animals are unloaded as soon as possible after arrival at their destination.
+- Unload animals as soon as possible after arrival at their destination.